-Note that Unlike the Hamilton quaternion algebra, the split quaternion algebra contains nontrivial zero divisors.
-The set of zero divisors is denoted by If $I_x\neq 0$ then $x$ is invertible and its inverse is $x^{-1}=\frac{\bar{x}}{I_x}.$ If $I_x=0$ then $x$ is not invertible and $z_1|=|z_2|$.
+and It can be easily verified that Unlike the Hamilton quaternion algebra, the split quaternion algebra contains nontrivial zero divisors.
+The set of zero divisors is denoted by Note that For $x=x_0+x_1\bi+x_2\bj+x_3\bk,y=y_0+y_1\bi+y_2\bj+y_3\bk\in \bh_s$, we define For the sake of simplification, we denote Accordingly we have